Konstantin8105/gog/README.md

 	Triangles [][3]int // indexes of near triangles
 	// Has unexported fields.
 }
+    Mesh is based structure of triangulation.
 Triangle is data structure "Nodes, ribs и triangles" created by book "Algoritm building and analyse triangulation", A.B.Skvorcov

         Scketch:
         +------------------------------------+